ibexa/documentation-developer/docs/api/public_php_api.md

 $query->query = new Query\Criterion\FullText( $text );
 ```

 Multiple criteria can be grouped together using "logical criteria", such as [LogicalAnd](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/LogicalAnd.html) or [LogicalOr](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/LogicalOr.html).
-Since in this case we only want to run a text search, we simply use a [`FullText`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/FullText.html) criterion object.
+Since in this case you only want to run a text search, simply use a [`FullText`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/Query/Criterion/FullText.html) criterion object.

 The full list of criteria can be found on your installation in the following directory [vendor/ezsystems/ezpublish-kernel/eZ/Publish/API/Repository/Values/Content/Query/Criterion](https://github.com/ezsystems/ezpublish-kernel/tree/master/eZ/Publish/API/Repository/Values/Content/Query/Criterion).
 Additionally you may look at integration tests like [vendor/ezsystems/ezpublish-kernel/eZ/Publish/API/Repository/Tests/SearchServiceTest.php](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Tests/SearchServiceTest.php) for more details on how these are used.

 ##### Running the search query and using the results

 The `Query` object is given as an argument to [`SearchService::findContent()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/SearchService.html#method_findContent).
 This method returns a `SearchResult` object.
-This object provides you with various information about the search operation (number of results, time taken, spelling suggestions, or facets, as well as, of course, the results themselves.
+This object provides you with various information about the search operation (number of results, time taken, spelling suggestions, or facets, as well as, of course, the results themselves).

 ``` php
 $result = $searchService->findContent( $query );